sungwon-woo/sungwon-woo.github.io/_pages/about.md

 - **B.S. in Department of Computer Science and Engineering**, Sogang University, Mar.2017 - Feb.2023

 ## Experience
-- **Visiting Studemt at Carnegie Mellon Univeristy**, Aug.2024 - Feb.2025
+- **Visiting Student at Carnegie Mellon Univeristy**, Aug.2024 - Feb.2025
   - Sponsored by Institute of Information & Communications Technology Planning & Evaluation (IITP)
   - Achieved 2nd place (2/34) in the Best Student Award